wp-plugins/pulsemaps/readme.txt

 = What browsers does the widget support? =

-The widget has been tested to work on all common browsers, such as Internet Explorer, Firefox, Chrome, Safari, and Opera, as well as mobile Safari and the Android browser.
+The widget has been tested to work on all major browsers, such as Internet Explorer, Firefox, Chrome, Safari, and Opera, as well as mobile Safari and the Android browser.

 = What PHP versions are supported? =

-PHP 5 with the curl extension is required.
+PHP 5 is required.

-= Why doesn't my map show any visitors? =

-Make sure the map widget is present and visible on all pages you want to track.
-To track visits without the widget, upgrade to the VIP plan.

-= Why is the visit count different from other trackers? =

-Tracking visits is not an exact science.
-Many hit counters will increase the counter for every time a page was requested from the web server.
-For various reasons, this could lead to misleadingly high visit counts.
-PulseMaps only tracks actual page views by actual browsers, almost always operated by an actual human.

-PulseMaps keeps track of visits and page views.
-A page view is recorded when a page is viewed on a browser.
-Page views from the same user are grouped into visits.
-A pause of 30 minutes or more between page views causes a new visit to be recorded.
-So for example, if a user visits your site and views 10 pages within 5 minutes, the number on the widget is increased by only one.
-If the same user comes back and views a couple more pages after an hour, a second visit is recorded.
-Click through to the map details page to see the number of page views.

 == Changelog ==

+= 1.7.2 =

+* Bug fixes.

+= 1.7.1 =

+* Not released.

+= 1.7 =

+* Bug fixes to registration process.
+* Widget no longer required on page to track page views.
+* The curl PHP extension is no longer required.

 = 1.6 =